chrootlogin/docker-nextcloud/README.md

 You can easily migrate an existing OwnCloud to this Nextcloud docker image.

-**But before starting, always make a backup of your old OwnCloud instance.
+**Before starting, always make a backup of your old OwnCloud instance.
 I told you so!**

 1. Enable the maintenance mode on your old OwnCloud instance, e.g. `sudo -u www-data ./occ maintenance:mode --on`
 2. Create a new folder e.g. /var/my_nextcloud_data
-3. In this folder create a new subfolder called "config" and copy the config.php from your existing instance in there.
+3. Create a new subfolder called "config" and copy the config.php from your existing instance in there.
 4. Copy your existing "data" folder to */var/my_nextcloud_data*/data
 5. Start the docker container: `docker run -d --name nextcloud -p 80:80 -v /var/my_nextcloud_data:/data rootlogin/nextcloud`
 6. Wait until everything is running.